pushkardangi/discord-navbar/README.md

 # Discord Navbar

-A simple project intended to create discord navigation bar.
+#### A simple project intended to create discord navigation bar.
-Technologies used : ReactJS, HTML, CSS, Tailwindcss and FontAwesome
+#### Technologies used : ReactJS, HTML, CSS, Tailwindcss and FontAwesome.